grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 #### 1. Preparing data

 A script was written to scrape the text from all posts on the board /pol/ containing the word "nurse" (dating from 01.25.2020 to 06.08.
 2020).
-This amounts to 116 posts with a total of more than xxxxxx comments.
+This amounts to 116 posts with a total of more than 14 000 comments.
 I imported this scrape result and created a data frame (named "df") using pandas .
-Given the quantity of the dataset I have chosen to only show the three first threads in the notebook.
-Moreover, the dataset contained unnecessary information and needed to be cleaned.
+Given the quantity of the dataset only the three first threads are displayed here.
+Moreover, the dataset contained unnecessary information.
 Redundant letters and post numbers were removed for the purpose of clarity.
 The column of comments to be analyzed is thus named "clean".

 #### **2. Preparing NLP**

 Subsequently the data was to be prepared for the natural language processing (NLP).
 I imported spaCy, which is an open-source software library developed for advanced NLP.
 The textual data (4chan posts) was almost exclusively in English and I therefore loaded spaCy's core model for English (en_core_web_sm).
 Core models are models pretrained to predict i.a. part-of-speech tags and syntactic dependencies.
 These two features were especially important in detecting both attributions ascribed to nurses and the various ways of classifying nurses in groups.

-##### **Ten representative examples**
+##### x representative examples

 I then printed the beginning of all 116 posts in order to search for representative examples.
 Interesting posts were printed in their totality, and my search resulted in ten representative posts.
 The ten posts display a certain variety within the 4chan discourse.
 In post72, for example, the author points out that "Nurses are necessary, without them hospitals don't function.
 They do 90% of the work inpatients need and are a wealth of knowledge.
 If you've every been hospitalized for any length of time you already know this."
 Although some positive accounts of nurses are shared and discussed, the majority of the 4chan discussions revolve around the female nurse as incompetent, reckless, overworked, immature or as a female ignoring her motherly and feminine duties.
-The selection of example posts underneath are therefore examples of mainly such degrading discussion.
+The selection of example posts and comments underneath are therefore examples of mainly such degrading discussion.

 #### 3. Example analysis

-##### Example A: Gene pool
+##### Example A: Sexualized gene pools

+The post:
 "Most women whom work at hospitals with any job are feminen, nuturing, of decent intellect (for a woman) and lonely (to the point of suicide).
 Their genes are valuable european genes that we should replicate.
 We need to snatch nurses for our european loyalist gene pool and turn them in to stay at home mums for >4 children so that they dont work for the state, we collapse the welfare state, produce white babies and prevent the nurse from dealing with negroes and other abominations STDs and can opener accidents. #pumpanurse"

 This post is dense with attributions and assumptions.
 As can already be observed through the splitting of the post into single sentences (sents) it can be re-constructed as an argument: